 This command will build the following files:

-- build/dist/express.js - additional code for DFP express
+build/dist/express.js - additional code for Google Ad Manager express

-- build/dist/prebid.js - a combined file with the base Prebid code and the DFP express code
+build/dist/prebid.js - a combined file with the base Prebid code and the Google Ad Manager express code

 Step 2: Append the AdUnits